 Guiding Principle #1 - All areas of the University of Guelph comprehensively support the well-being of the whole person

 The University of Guelph accepts the World Health Organization’s definition of health that states that “Health is a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity.”
 The organization recognizes that workplace factors impact employee physical and psychological health and safety and that employee physical and psychological health can impact organizational safety.
 Thus, the University of Guelph strives to create a comprehensive Healthy Workplace Plan.
 This plan will be for all University of Guelph faculty and staff, regardless of department, work location, work hours, or position.
-This plan will include education and awareness raising, skill building, environmental supports, and policy and will address the physical environment, healthy lifestyles, mental health and workplace culture, and corporate social responsibility.
+This plan will include education and awareness raising, skill building, environmental supports, and policy and will address the physical well-being, psychological well-being, social well-being, and community well-being.

-Strategic Linkage: Inspiring Learning and Inquiry, Connecting Communities
+Strategic Linkage: Inspiring Learning and Inquiry, Connecting Communities, Stewarding Valued Resources

 Guiding Principles #2 - The University of Guelph and all employees share responsibility for supporting the well-being of the whole person and providing a vibrant campus that is inclusive and respectful, where everyone is valued.

-Strategic Linkages: Connecting Communities, Inspiring Learning and Inquiry, Nurturing a Distinctive University Culture.
+Strategic Linkages: Connecting Communities, Inspiring Learning and Inquiry, Nurturing a Distinctive University Culture, Stewarding Valued Resources.

 Guiding Principles #3 - The University of Guelph’s customized, evidence-based Healthy Workplace Plan harnesses the strengths, unique capacities and broad interdisciplinary knowledge of staff, faculty, and students